pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 {{< image src="IMG_8673.jpg" alt="Repairing the nets" ratio="3x2" >}}

 We took in the sights of the harbor, when one of the skiffs got loose and drifted over to Vite & Rêves.
-I fastened 'Fatiha 2' to our boat.
+I fastened 'Fatiha²' to our boat.
 After a few hours a boat full of fishermen came alongside. _"Shukran!
 Shukran!"_ they thanked us.
 We gave them some leftover pancakes.

-{{< image src="IMG_8679.jpg" alt="Fatiha2 floats over to say hello to Vite & Rêves" ratio="3x2" >}}
+{{< image src="IMG_8679.jpg" alt="Fatiha² floats over to say hello to Vite & Rêves" ratio="3x2" >}}

-Half of the fishermen entered Fatiha 2 and started preparing the the boat to go fishing.
+Half of the fishermen entered Fatiha² and started preparing the the boat to go fishing.
 This involves putting on waterproof pants, making mint tea, smoking a bamboo hash pipe and connecting a chartplotter to a car battery.

 The other skiff went away and came back with a large eel that they offered us.
 They also explained how to cook it by showing the ingredients we needed: olives, lemon, parsley and carrots.
 We thanked them and said goodbye when they left port.
 I found someone to clean the fish in the harbor.